-Residents of Florida sometimes encounter a threat from sinkholes, which can damage property and injure or kill people.
-The holes occur more frequently in Florida than any other state.
+Residents of San Antonio sometimes encounter a threat from sinkholes, which can damage property and injure or kill people.
+The holes occur more frequently in Texas than any other state.
 They occur naturally and can form without any obvious warning signs.
-Florida law includes protections for citizens and insurance companies, but many find these regulations complicated.
+Texas law includes protections for citizens and insurance companies, but many find these regulations complicated.
 Read on to learn more about sinkholes, the damages they cause and how the government classifies them, methods available to you for filing a claim, and what you should do in the aftermath of a sinkhole.

 What Is a Sinkhole?

 When water dissolves land forms of soil, sediment, or rock as foundation, a sink hole occurs.
 The ground may sink into an underground cave that forms from the water dissolution.
 Insurers are required to cover a catastrophic ground cover collapse when the ground collapses abruptly, a visible hole or depression appears, structures are damaged, and the government condemns the structures due to the damages.

 If your home is damaged by a sinkhole but all four of those conditions are not met, and you do not have sinkhole coverage, an insurance company can deny a claim.
 All companies insuring homes in Texas must offer sinkhole coverage.
 However, if the company completes an inspection and finds sinkhole activity on the property or nearby, they may refuse coverage.

 When sinkholes occur, owners and those injured may file a claim for liability.
 These claims fall into different categories, based on the circumstances:

 Visitors to a home or building who receive injuries because of a sinkhole may file suit against the owner claiming premises liability